Intangible-pg18/GRIP_INTERNSHIP_TASK_2/README.md

-Task 2-: Predicting the optimum number of clusters and represent it visually.
+Task 2-: Using K-means clustering, predict the optimum number of clusters and represent it visually.